-- > Implementing the behaviour policy consistently - > Modelling positive behaviour - > Providing a personalised approach to the specific behavioural needs of particular pupils - > Recording behaviour incidents (Recorded on the CPOMs/ISAMs or file in the school office)

-Supporting victims, perpetrators and any other child affected by an incident.
+- Implementing the behaviour policy consistently - Modelling positive behaviour - Providing a personalised approach to the specific behavioural needs of particular pupils - Recording behaviour incidents (Recorded on the CPOMs/ISAMs or file in the school office) - Supporting victims, perpetrators and any other child affected by an incident.

-The senior leadership team will support staff in responding to behaviour incidents.
+The Senior Leadership Team (SLT) will support staff in responding to behaviour incidents.